-Our client was charged with trafficking cannabis as well as weapons possession charges after a search was executed by the police on the client's home.
-The client engaged our firm to act on their behalf and Sam Cooper took carriage of the matter.
-Sam met with the client and, as soon we were engaged to act, immediately contacted the prosecution and began negotiation according to the client's instructions.
+Our client was charged with trafficking cannabis as well as weapons possession charges after a search was executed by the police on the client’s home.
+The client engaged our firm to act on their behalf and we took carriage of the matter.
+We met with the client and, as soon we were engaged to act, immediately contacted the prosecution and began negotiation according to the client’s instructions.

 The matter ultimately resolved to a plea of guilty.
 Many of the charges against the client were withdrawn during the negotiation process.